 HRAs on the other hand are considered to be self-insured medical plans.
-For that reason, the sponsoring employer is required to offer the HRA to terminated employees (also known as “qualified beneficiaries”) who elect COBRA continuation coverage.
+For that reason, the sponsoring employer is required to offer them to terminated employees (also known as “qualified beneficiaries”) who elect COBRA continuation coverage.

-A COBRA beneficiary can elect the HRA as part of their COBRA continuation coverage and pay a monthly premium for it.
-The amount of this premium is calculated by the employer using methods approved by the Internal Revenue Service (IRS).
-By doing this, the terminated employee gets to continue using the account balance for qualified expenses.
+A COBRA beneficiary can elect the HRA as part of their COBRA continuation coverage.
+By paying a monthly premium for the HRA, the terminated employee gets to continue using the account for qualified expenses.
 They also get access to any future increases in HRA benefits that may take place while they are enrolled.
+The premium amount is calculated by the employer, using methods approved by the Internal Revenue Service (IRS).

-Whether or not a COBRA beneficiary can use HRA funds to pay COBRA premiums depends on the plan.
-Some HRA plans allow this, and some do not.
+Whether or not a COBRA beneficiary can use HRA funds to pay COBRA premiums depends on the employer’s HRA plan.
+Some plans allow this, and some do not.
 This information can be found in the summary plan description (SPD) or by contacting the employer’s benefits administrator.

 COBRA and Flexible Spending Accounts (FSA)

-An employee who has a balance in their FSA may want to continue the plan after leaving their job to avoid losing the money.
+An employee who has an FSA balance may want to continue the plan after leaving their job.
 FSA accounts are owned by the sponsoring employer, so any unused balance goes to the employer.
-FSAs are considered to be medical plans, since they are owned by the employer, and must be offered as part of COBRA continuation coverage.
+Since they are considered to be medical plans, FSAs must be offered as part of COBRA continuation coverage.
 There is an exception, though.
-If the employee had already been reimbursed more from the FSA account than they had paid into it before leaving the company, the employer is not required to extend COBRA rights to the FSA.
+If the employee has already been reimbursed more from the FSA account than they paid into it before leaving the company, the employer is not required to extend COBRA rights to the FSA.

 Unlike HSAs and some HRAs, FSA funds cannot be used to pay COBRA premiums under any circumstance.